Christmas Island blind snake

 The Christmas Island blind snake (Ramphotyphlops exocoeti) is a species of snake in the family Typhlopidae.
 The species is endemic to Christmas Island.
 There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, exocoeti, which means "flying fish", is in honor of the officers of HMS Flying Fish, who collected the holotype.

 Geographic range

 R. exocoeti is only found on Christmas Island (Australia).
 The type locality given is "Christmas Island, Indian Ocean".

 Habitat

 The preferred natural habitat of R. exocoeti is forest, at altitudes from sea level to 300 m.

 Description

 R. exocoeti may attain a total length of 35 cm, which includes a tail 8 cm long.

 Behavior

-R. exocoeti is terrestrisl and fossorial.
+R. exocoeti is terrestrial and fossorial.